syamfarh/tp/docs/UserGuide.md

 ![edit format](images/delete-UG/deletewrongindex.png)

 If no index is placed after the delete command:
-* Error message shown to user:
+* Error message shown to the user:

 ```
 Invalid command format!
 delete: Deletes the person(s) identified by the index number used in the displayed person list.
 Parameters: INDEXES (must be positive integers, separated by spaces)
 Example: delete 1 3 5"
 ```

 * GUI reflects that delete is in red font

 ![delete format](images/delete-UG/deletenoindex.png)